vsilvalopes/htpclauncher/README.md

 I recomend using Eventghost for managing the oppening and clossing of the three softwares (Kodi, Steam and RetroFE).
 In my setup, I did a little routine on Eventghost to watch the three softwares, and everytime that one of those softwares process is closed, Eventghost Launches the HTPC launcher.

+Check this link to take a look on it : http://i.imgur.com/dpopCRA.png